marathonsandsushi/increase-productivity-planner/README.md

 A calendar application that allows users to save events for each hour of work hours in a day.
 It indicates to the user whether the hour is in the past, present, or future.

 ## What I Learned
-- How to implement third-party-APIs
+- How to use third-party-APIs
 - Made DOM manipulation easier by using jQuery
 - Bootstrap helps with efficiency by using their pre-built CSS styles
-- Implemented Moment.Js to add the date on the page
+- Used Moment.Js to add the date on the page

 ## Technology Used
 - JavaScript